NVIDIA/NVFlare/examples/advanced/finance-end-to-end/readme.md

 ![data](images/generated_data.png)

-Once we have the this synthetic data, we like to split the data into
+Once we have this synthetic data, we like to split the data into
 * historical data ( oldest data) -- 55%
 * training data 35 %
 * test data remaining 10%